gali8/DynamicPushAnswers/README.md

 This project shows how to create UNNotificationAction and UNNotificationCategory on the fly (when the app is active).

-Just run the targets DynamicPushAnswers then the NotificationService.
+Just run the target DynamicPushAnswers then the NotificationService.

 **[Push payload here](https://gist.github.com/gali8/924e2653325aedd6f46904af4b582de7)**